Get started with the Verify with Wallet API

 Streamline your verification process

 Verify with Wallet lets people share information from their ID card in Apple Wallet for an easier and faster verification experience within your app.
-Instead of requiring cumbersome activities, such as scanning documents or taking selfies, apps can reduce friction and abandonment by letting people complete verification with a simple one-tap experience.
+Designed to streamline the verification process for services that require users to prove their identity or age, it eliminates cumbersome activities like scanning documents or taking selfies.
+By enabling a simple one-tap experience, apps can reduce friction and abandonment.

 Verified and authenticated identity data